South Lancaster housing update

 If we want to set higher standards, and the City Council does, we need to do that through local planning documents – the Local Plan (and the Climate Emergency Review, which is about to be consulted on), the Lancaster South Area Action Plan and the Bailrigg Garden Village Masterplan will do that.
 Unfortunately, holding developers to these standards requires demonstrating viability (essentially, that setting these higher standards won’t stop developers from making a sizeable profit).
 There is already one viability study that says we can do this and a second study to confirm this is underway.

-Q what standard will homes be built to?
+Q 8.
+What standard will homes be built to?
 Will it be paper-thin boxes, or can the council insist that they at least reach a decent level of carbon neutrality, perhaps even Passivhaus standard?

 Housing standards are set in the Local Plan – these are currently at, and often exceed, national minimums.
 Following the City Council’s declaration of a climate emergency in 2019, a Climate Emergency Review of the Local Plan was launched and as part of this, the City Council will soon consult local residents on requiring even higher standards for housing.